chris-morgan/zola/docs/content/documentation/getting-started/configuration.md

 # Base URL of the site, the only required config argument
 base_url = "mywebsite.com"

-# Used in RSS by default
+# Used in feeds by default
 title = ""
 description = ""
-# The default language, used in RSS
+# The default language, used in feeds
 default_language = "en"

 # Theme name to use